-7. Describe STEM PD that has occurred in the last two years.
+7. Describe STEM PD that has occurred in the last two years, including who participated.
 (250-word max)

-8. Describe upcoming STEM PD.
+8. Describe upcoming STEM PD, including who will participate.
 (150-word max)

-9. Describe your school's strategies for engaging and retaining students from underrepresented groups in STEM.
+9. Describe your school's plan and strategies for engaging and retaining students from underrepresented groups in STEM.
 (250-word max)